SeedSigner/seedsigner/README.md

 ### Step 2.
 Verifying that the *software images/binaries* are genuine

 Now that you have confirmed that you do have the real Seedsigner Project's Public Key (ie the 16 characters match) - you can return to your terminal window.
-Running the the *shasum* command, is the final verification step and will confirm (via file hashing) that the software code/image files (ie the binary files inside the zip file), were also not altered since publication, or even during your download process.
+Running  the *shasum* command, is the final verification step and will confirm (via file hashing) that the software code/image files, were also not altered since publication, or even during your download process.
+(Prior to version 0.6.0  , your verify command will check the .zip file which contains the binary files.)

  **On Linux or OSX:** Run this command
 ```
-shasum -a 256 --ignore-missing --check seedsigner_0_*_*.img.zip.sha256
+shasum -a 256 --ignore-missing --check seedsigner.0.6.*.sha256
 ```

 **On Windows (inside Powershell):** Run this command
 ```
-CertUtil -hashfile  seedsigner_0_*_*.img.zip SHA256 | findstr /v "hash"
+CertUtil -hashfile  seedsigner.0.6.0.sha256 SHA256 | findstr /v "hash"
 ```
-On Windows, you must manually compare the above resulting hash value to the corresponding hash value shown inside the .SHA256 cleartext file.
+On Windows, you must then manually compare the resulting file hash value to the corresponding hash value shown inside the .SHA256 cleartext file.
  <BR>

-Wait about 30 seconds for the command to complete, and it should display:
+Wait up to 30 seconds for the command to complete, and it should display:
 ```
-seedsigner_0_5_x.img.zip: OK
+seedsigner_os.0.6.x[Your_Pi_Model_For_Example:pi02w].img: OK
-shasum: WARNING: 4 Lines are improperly formatted
 ```
-**If you receive the "OK" message** for your **seedsigner_[x.x.x.VersionNumber].img.zip file**, as shown above, then your verification is fully complete!
+**If you receive the "OK" message** for your **seedsigner_os.0.6.x.[Your_Pi_Model_For_Example:pi02w].img file**, as shown above, then your verification is fully complete!
 **All of your downloaded files have now been confirmed as both authentic and unaltered!** You can proceed to create/write your MicroSD card😄😄 !!

-The warning message describing '4 lines being improperly formatted' can be safely ignored.
 If your file result shows "FAILED", then you must stop here immediately.
 Do not continue.
 Contact us for assistance at  the Telegram group address above.

 <BR>